KBPsystem777/JSexercises/README.md

 ## Find the correct Index location

-*Return the index location of an element from a given array*
+*Return the index location of an element from a given array.
+First argument is the array you'd like to search and the second one is the element (either string/number) to look for.*

 **Example:**